viktor-platform/development-tools/README.md

 The `-h` option should provide enough help for each of the available commands.

 ## Copy entities
+Copies entities from source workspace to destination workspace, for example from production to development environment.

+Please be careful, all entities are OVERWRITTEN.
+Wrong use of this functionality can do IRREVERSIBLE DAMAGE to your database, for example when you accidently overwrite your production database with your development database.

 Sample use for copying entities:
 ```bash
 dev-cli copy-entities -cp -u username@viktor.ai -s demo -si 2895 -di 3021 -sw 120 -dw 55